These settings modify how and when the agent processes actions.

 - Disable Turn on fast startup

 After enabling this option, navigate to the Administration > Agents > Statistics tab, select one or more agents from the list, and then click Wake Up Agents to wake up your selected agents.

 UI Agent Personalization

-These options apply to the session agent in UI mode only.
-They do not apply to the session agent in CMD mode.
+These options apply only to the agent in UI mode.
+They do not apply to the agent in CMD mode.

 UI Agent Options